Liverpool, New South Wales: Parks

 There are many open spaces within the city centre, including botanical parks and sporting facilities.
-Bigge Park on the east side of the city features a War Memorial while Pioneer Memorial Park to the north has a historical cemetery.
+Bigge Park on the east side of the city features a war mMemorial while Pioneer Memorial Park to the north has a historical cemetery.
 Woodward Park to the west is the main sporting precinct containing a number of outdoor playing fields and the Whitlam Leisure Centre, hosting a swimming pool and a 3000-seat indoor sports stadium.
 Other notable sports facilities within the suburb of Liverpool include Collimore Park (netball) and Paciullo Park (soccer and touch football).

 Sporting teams

-Prominent local teams include Fairfield-Liverpool Cricket Club which plays in the Sydney Grade Cricket competition, Liverpool City Netball, which has participated successfully in many State and representative competitions, Hinchinbrook Hornets Junior Rugby League and FC Bossy Liverpool which plays in the New South Wales Super League and Liverpool Rangers FC which is located at Ireland Park, Memorial Avenue.
+Prominent local teams include Fairfield-Liverpool Cricket Club, which plays in the Sydney Grade Cricket competition, Liverpool City Netball, which has participated successfully in many state and representative competitions, Hinchinbrook Hornets Junior Rugby League and FC Bossy Liverpool, which plays in the New South Wales Super League and Liverpool Rangers FC, which is located at Ireland Park, Memorial Avenue.
 The West Sydney Razorbacks basketball team used to play out of the Gough Whitlam Centre while they were in the NBL.
-Liverpool is also home to Australian Ice Hockey League team the Sydney Ice Dogs who play out of the Liverpool Catholic Club Ice Rink and Liverpool little athletics.
+Liverpool is also home to Australian Ice Hockey League team the Sydney Ice Dogs, who play out of the Liverpool Catholic Club Ice Rink and Liverpool little athletics.